czechmate777/BridgeBuilder/README.md

 ### To Do:
 - Break whole bridge when using Bridge Builder
-- Make material like wood so axes can easily break slabs
 - Make the Builder take damage over time
-- Make particles larger and easier to see
+- particles on server
+- build from player
-- Ignore(replace) snow
+- mcmodfile

 # License
 GPL V2